Er1ckD1az/TumorHighlightingUsingSegmentation/README.md

 - **Brain Anatomy:** Learning to interpret axial, coronal, and sagittal views and understanding spatial relationships in neuroimaging
 - **Clinical Applications:** Recognizing how volume measurements and tumor localization inform treatment decisions

-**Personal Impact:**
-This project, combined with my concurrent EEG brain-computer interface work (see [Whatcha Thinkin?](https://github.com/Er1ckD1az/Whatcha-Thinkin)), solidified my fascination with the human brain.
-The brain truly is the most remarkable organ - not just for its complexity, but for how technology can help us understand and treat its pathologies.
-While the EEG project showed me the brain's electrical activity and sparked my interest, this MRI segmentation project revealed the intersection of computer science and clinical medicine, demonstrating how algorithms can assist in potentially life-saving diagnoses.

-The experience taught me that the most rewarding projects are those that combine technical challenges with real-world impact.
-There's something uniquely motivating about writing code that could one day contribute to medical research or patient care.

-**Future Directions:**
-Moving forward, I'm excited to explore more advanced techniques like deep learning-based segmentation (U-Net, 3D CNNs) and multimodal imaging fusion.
-The field of medical imaging AI is rapidly evolving, and this project provided a solid foundation for understanding both the possibilities and the responsibilities that come with developing healthcare technology.

----

-*Note: This project was developed as part of my exploration into medical imaging and neuroscience.
-It demonstrates proof-of-concept tumor segmentation techniques and should not be used for clinical diagnosis without proper validation and regulatory approval.*